Classified Personnel Q & A

 - Project a positive and enthusiastic attitude

-- Show how your education, experience, accomplishments have prepared you for the position
+- Show how your education, experience, and accomplishments have prepared you for the position

 - Be prepared with examples of how your qualifications relate to the position